 We fix it all!

-Is your precious PlayStation 3 or PlayStation 4 on the fritz?
-Can’t get your Xbox 360 or Xbox One to load up properly so you can own your buddies at the latest Call of Duty?
+Is your precious PlayStation 4 or PlayStation 5 on the fritz?
+Can’t get your Xbox One or new Xbox Series X to load up properly so you can own your buddies at the latest Call of Duty?
 Did your child chuck their new Nintendo Switch at the wall and damage the display?
 Maxed out your internal console hard drive space with games or damaged your HDMI port?
 We can help you with all sorts of video game console repairs, even ones that aren’t necessarily repairs.
 We service a variety of video game consoles, including legacy consoles such as Xbox 360, PlayStation 3, and Nintendo Wii.

 If we can’t fix it, you don’t pay!

 Various consoles have their own “light of death” to indicate a problem with the console.
 Xbox 360 has a red ring of death (RRoD), and PlayStation 3 has the yellow light of death (YLoD), PlayStation 4 has blue light of death (BLoD), and possibly even others.
 These “lights of death” can indicate problems with your console that you may not be able to tackle yourself.
 We can help!
 Whether your console is a legacy console like Xbox 360 or a next-gen console like PlayStation 3, we have experience troubleshooting and fixing these light errors.

 Nothing’s worse than investing a bunch of time into a long or complicated campaign on a video game just to have your console randomly shut down on you before you can save your progress.
 Random shutdowns, lack of power, or other console power issues can be easily diagnosed by our team members and repaired for most video game console systems.